 Why Japanese Incense?

-With millennia of culture significance leading to centuries of practice and refinement, Japanese incense is a rare combination of all natural ingredients, deepened through age, resulting in transcendent beauty that creates an exquisite experience exceeding the "typical" thoughts associated with incense in the west.
+With millennia of culture significance leading to centuries of practice and refinement, Japanese incense is a rare combination of natural ingredients that deepen with age, resulting in transcendent beauty one experiences with more than just the sense of smell.